Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

   - Currently doesn't work with superweapons attached to the deployed building or similiar logics.
 - SHP debris shadows now respect the `Shadow` tag.
 - Allowed usage of TileSet of 255 and above without making NE-SW broken bridges unrepairable.
+- `TurretOffset` tag for voxel turreted technos now accepts FLH (forward, lateral, height) values like `TurretOffset=F,L` or `TurretOffset=F,L,H`, which means turret location can be adjusted in all three axes.

 ## Vehicles